- Dramatic flight in Lukla; the gateway of Everest Base Camp.

 Likewise, we head towards the Tengboche.
 As a matter of fact, the main attraction of this place is the Tengboche Monastery.
 You get to witness the daily rituals and prayers performed by the local people.
-Similarly, the spectacular sceneries of Everest Himalayas including Mt Everest, Amadablam, Thamserku and other neighboring peaks seen from Tengboche is legitimately impressive.
+Similarly, the spectacular sceneries of Everest Himalayas including Mt Everest, Amadablam, Thamserku, and other neighboring peaks seen from Tengboche are legitimately impressive.
 In this way, we track our footsteps back to Lukla to catch a flight to Kathmandu with beautiful memories and snapshots of Everest.

 Is Everest Panorama Trek Ideal for Everyone?

 Everest Panorama Trek can be done by anyone whether you are an adventure lover or a traveler.
-You can do the trek along with the family, friends and loved ones regardless of any risks of acute mountain sickness and fitness levels.
-So it is perfect for the beginners having altitude sickness as well.
+You can do the trek along with your family, friends, and loved ones regardless of any risks of acute mountain sickness and fitness levels.
+So it is perfect for beginners having altitude sickness as well.
 Moreover, you can get an overall trekking experience in the Everest region with rewarding cultural as well as natural highlights.
 In short, the trek is much easier and ideal for anyone.

 Best Season for Everest Panorama Trek

-The Everest Panorama Trek can be done all months of the year except monsoon.
+The Everest Panorama Trek can be done during all months of the year except monsoon.
 That is to say,(Mid-June to mid-September) are the wet months when days are cloudy with thick clouds that block the views of mountains.
 The most recommended time is;

 - Spring Season :(March to May)season of wildflowers like the rhododendron making a colorful landscape with clear morning most of the day.